joseph-a-levine/authoring/_older/april_2025.md

 ## Links

 {% newthought "We found Cleo, the" %} magic integral solver.
 Famous for finding [elegant and unexpected](https://math.stackexchange.com/questions/562694/integral-int-11-frac1x-sqrt-frac1x1-x-ln-left-frac2-x22-x1) solutions to terrifying looking integrals, Cleo was [a sockpuppet account of a well-intentioned Uzbek programmer](https://www.youtube.com/watch?v=7gQ9DnSYsXg).
+Why did he do it?
 > I was frustrated that when I posted questions about integrals on math stack exchange, I often received comments like "why is this interesting" or, "what makes you think that it might have a closed form solution?"
 And he took that personally.